rysavy-ondrej/shark-tools/deploy/Readme.md

 To obtain precompiled binaries for different operating systems and versions of Wireshark, visit the repository at [https://github.com/FoxIO-LLC/ja4/tree/main/wireshark/binaries](https://github.com/FoxIO-LLC/ja4/tree/main/wireshark/binaries).

+*The ja4.so may not work correctly for some versions (there is a bug in the 4.4 version for SSL connections).
+In this case, the Tshark stops with a fatal error when decoding the packet, which causes an error in the plugin.*

 ---

 ## Automated Deployment via PowerShell